thorrak/brewpi-esp8266/docs/Develop.md

 possible.
 To compile this project you will need to make sure you have updated copies of the following available in your Arduino environment:
 * OneWire
+* EEPROM (may be included with ESP8266 by default)
 * (TODO - Fill out this list, I think there are others)

+## Key differences from the Arduino version
+One key difference to be aware of is that unlike the Arduino the ESP8266 doesn't contain a dedicated EEPROM.
+The EEPROM emulation works perfectly for our purposes, but every write to the EEPROM results in the entire EEPROM being overwritten.
+This means that frequent configuration changes will cause the controller to wear out faster than it might on an Arduino.
+We're still talking about 100,000 write cycles so it should last for years, but this remains something to be aware of.

 ## A note from your friendly developer